sebhansen/Fuser-Guide/README.md

 1. Connect your main monitor using an HDMI 2.0 or HDMI 2.1 cable to your PC.
 (The values are different compared to if you use a DP cable)
 2. Switch your monitor input to the HDMI signal from your PC.
-3. Download and run 'MonitorAssetManager'.
+3. Download and run 'MonitorAssetManager Setup'.
+4. Press launch once the install is finished.
-4. Select the first display (displayed as 'real time').
+5. Select the first display (displayed as 'real time').
 (Check the name and make to make sure, if you have two monitors)
-5. Go to File on the top left and save as a .bin file.
+6. Go to File on the top left and save as a .bin file.

 ### Step 2: Inject the .bin File to Your Fuser